Frequently Asked Questions

 21. Photography Policy

-Customers are encouraged to take as many photos of themselves, family and trees as they like.
-No further photography is permitted in 2020.
+Customers are encouraged to take as many photos of themselves, family and trees as they like during our sales season.

-For commercial photographers seeking to bring clients to the farm in 2021, we require a payment of $300 prior to entry into the farm.
+For commercial photographers seeking to bring clients to the farm in 2021, we require a payment of $500 prior to entry into the farm.
 You’re then generally welcome to bring clients from Thursday November 4th through Wednesday, November 24th .
 After that, no commercial photography is permitted.
 We accept Venmo and Apple Pay in advance, credit cards and cash in person.
+We are limiting the total number of photographers to 15 this year and as of 9/19/2021 we are sold out of availability.
+We look forward to seeing our photographers and families at the farm this season!

 Contact us at firstname.lastname@example.org for further details.